Diogosadias/SEM2_PI/docs/SprintB/US8.md

-# US XXX - XXXX XXXX
+# US 8 - Register new clinical analysis laboratory and specify tests done there

 ## 1. Requirements Engineering